 However, even the most exciting of insights can be worthless unless they’re paired with an essential ingredient: context.

-And here’s the problem: the majority of data analysis is performed by tech-savvy nerds; people who are great at understanding data, but not necessarily at translating the data into business speak or giving it organisational relevance.
-In many companies, there’s a divide between the cool cats who make the big, million-dollar business decisions, and the data experts who are at the coal-face; crunching the info.
+And here’s the problem: tech-savvy nerds perform the majority of data analysis; people who are great at understanding data, but not necessarily at translating the data into business speak or giving it organisational relevance.
+In many companies, there’s a divide between the cool cats who make the big, million-dollar business decisions and the data experts who are at the coal-face, crunching the info.

 Do you give your data to those who need it?

 The good news, however, is that this problem can be easily overcome with a few simple measures.
-Here is how we have seen some successful companies solve the problem:
+Here are 5 ways to give data to those who need it and also how we have seen some successful companies solve the problem:

 1. Make data accessible